jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 Finally, we got to a roomy chamber with the unmistakable rumble of water in the distance.
 I flashed Tetley what I’m sure was a jubilant grin.
-It seemed as good a lead as any to leave; we shook hands, and the whole dry series we named the Penguin’s Egg, for "if you march your winter journeys, you will have your reward, so long as all you want is a penguin’s egg."
+It seemed as good a lead as any to leave; we shook hands, and the whole dry series we named the *Penguin’s Egg*, for \begin{quote}"if you march your winter journeys, you will have your reward, so long as all you want is a penguin’s egg." \end{quote}

 \attrib{Clare Tan}